Wil-Ro/BlogPosts/posts/new_index.md

 # Computers as a tool can help us automate drudgery.
 # The world we live in needs some works.

-I am programming, learning politics, learning to treat computers as a tool and trying to maintain a balanced social life.
+I am programming, learning politics, understanding computers as a tool and trying to maintain a balanced social life.

 ![A photo of me, the photo has the quality of an old film camera, I'm wearing a red coat in a green area with trees and bushes in the background](profile.jpeg)